 EarlyBird is capturing all the candidates, pollsters, analysts and opinion formers in a set of new SmartTracks covering the four elections and the Brexit negotiations.

-With vital market and financial news filling up every square inch of trading screens, we know that screen real estate can be a problem.
-That's why we've created two ways for EarlyBird to take up minimal space on your screen.
+With vital market and financial news filling up every square inch of trading screens, we know screen space can be a problem.
+Don't worry, EarlyBird's got it covered!

 Next month, Market EarlyBird’s CEO, Danny Watkins will take to the stage at Finovate Europe to showcase EarlyBird's myriad benefits to finance professionals looking for fast, compliance-friendly access to financial news on Twitter.